 AT Limited Partnership acts as a manager, on behalf of Twin Rivers, of the approximately 1.3 million acres of NB Crown Lands that make up the Crown Timber License under the Crown Lands Services Agreement (See "Principal Agreements - Crown Lands Services Agreement").
-As manager, AT Limited Partnership provides harvesting services for approximately 15% of the Crown AAC for Twin Rivers in consideration for cost recovery and service fees and provides harvesting services for an additional 13% of the annual harvest on the Crown License.
-Approximately 85% of the Crown harvest is assigned by the government to third parties who are entitled to cut and harvest timber for their own use on payment of fair market value for the wood.

-Under the terms of this agreement, AT Limited Partnership also receives a land management service fee for every cubic metre of wood harvested on the Crown Timber License based upon a Department of Natural Resources and Energy Development schedule.
+Under the terms of this agreement, AT Limited Partnership receives a land management service fee for every cubic metre of wood harvested on the Crown Timber License based upon a Department of Natural Resources and Energy Development schedule.

-Certain forest management planning activities are the responsibility of the Crown licensees including development of forest operating plans based upon calculated allowable harvest levels.
+As manager, AT Limited Partnership undertakes certain forest management planning activities that are the responsibility of the Crown licensees including development of forest operating plans based upon calculated allowable harvest levels.
 The current plan in effect was developed by AT Limited Partnership on behalf of Twin Rivers.
 AT Limited Partnership developed its operational strategies for review and approval by Twin Rivers.
 Once agreed, the forest management plan was submitted to the Government of the Province of New Brunswick for final approval.
+However, the Government has extended current forest management plans as it continues consultation with First Nations in the Province.
 In addition, AT Limited Partnership performs silviculture activities for the Crown on behalf of Twin Rivers and is responsible for the construction and maintenance of all designated main roads on the NB Crown Lands; however, sub-licensees on these lands build and maintain their own logging access roads.